codeitlikemiley/cargo-runner/README.md

 ### Bonus

-Note: This is not part of the plugin but is a cargo related feature that would help you manage your cargo workspace.
+Note: This is not part of the plugin but is a Cargo-related feature that helps manage your workspace.

 <details>
 <summary>